Skip to content

 You pour energy into jobs, habits, and even belief systems that quietly exhaust you.

-You stick with what you’ve outgrown because it once served you, calling it “resilience.”
+You stick with what you’ve outgrown because it once served you, calling it "determination" or “resilience”

 But what appears to be grit is often just fear of instability in disguise.